 When does it make sense to license in IP (from others) or license it out (to others)?
 Key reasons to license in IP include reducing R&D costs to develop new products, improve existing technologies, or get new products to market faster.
 A 2006 survey of more than 450 industry-leading companies found nearly 75% of the company executives used licensing as a top strategy for accelerating new product development.

 Licensing out your IP is an effective strategy for generating more revenues from your IP.
-By licensing out your IP, your company generates income from the “unused portions” of your IP.
+By licensing out your IP, your company generates income from your IP's “unused portions.”
 You exploit other markets by allowing the licensee to use your IP in a different market.
-In A 2004 survey conducted by the Licensing Executives Society, companies in the healthcare, digital information, communications and electronics, and industrial markets indicated that maximizing revenue was the main reason for out-licensing their IP.
+A 2004 survey conducted by the Licensing Executives Society, companies in the healthcare, digital information, communications and electronics, and industrial markets indicated that maximizing revenue was the main reason for out-licensing their IP.

 Licensing reduces your financial risks.
 You can expand internationally without the overhead risk by licensing production and distribution rights to companies in different foreign markets.
 You can reduce your infringement litigation risk, either by letting one or more of your licensees take legal action on your behalf or turning an infringer into a licensing partner and avoid a costly litigation action.

 Intellectual property is the power that keeps your business moving forward.
 It can be leveraged to increase revenues, lower overhead costs, and reduce financial risks.
 It's a sustainable and highly renewable resource that is your greatest competitive advantage – if you know how to manage it for the highest return at every stage of its life cycle.